Western Animation: Cloudy with a Chance of Meatballs

 Skewed Priorities: The news anchor laughs at Sam looking like a nerd in the midst of a giant food storm.
 Later, the station would rather broadcast "Otters get wet" rather than what's happening to the weather.

 This leads to a Crowning Moment of Funny during the ice-cream day when she describes Swallow Falls as being "truly a la mode".
-This is shown being translated into several other languages in various places until it is translated in London as Swallow Falls being "truly served with ice cream".
+This is shown being translated into several other languages in various places until it is translated in London as Swallow Falls being "truly topped with ice cream".

 The mayor gets one too.
 "Nice to beet you!"